-The model uses regional CO_2 prices for both natural and industrial sources of CO_2 .
-The cost equation for natural CO_2 is derived from the equation used in COGAM and updated to reflect current dollar values.
-According to University of Wyoming, this equation is applicable to the natural CO_2 in the Permian basin (Southwest).
-The cost of CO_2 in other regions and states is calculated using state calibration factors which represent the additional cost of transportation.
+The model uses regional CO2 prices for both natural and industrial sources of CO2.
+The cost equation for natural CO2 is derived from the equation used in COGAM and updated to reflect current dollar values.
+According to the University of Wyoming, this equation is applicable to the natural CO2 in the Permian Basin (Southwest).
+The cost of CO2 in other regions and states is calculated using state calibration factors that represent the additional cost of transportation.

-The industrial CO_2 costs contain two components: cost of capture and cost of transportation.
+The industrial CO2 costs contain two components: cost of capture and cost of transportation.
 The capture costs are derived using data obtained from Denbury Resources, Inc. and other sources.
-CO_2 capture costs range between \$20 and \$63/ton.
-The transportation costs were derived using an external economic model which calculates pipeline tariff based upon average distance, compression rate, and volume of CO_2 transported.
+CO2 capture costs range between \$20/ton and \$63/ton.
+The transportation costs were derived using an external economic model that calculates pipeline tariff based on average distance, compression rate, and volume of CO2 transported.